seanoneill505/NMforestwatch/README.md

 * Images collected into SpatialLite Database repositories connected to GeoServer
   * SpatiaLite is based on SQLite with additional spatial coherence and provides a lightweight database to store tables and vector shapes.
 * Database imported into GeoServer
+  * Geoserver is outfitted with needed libraries to be cognisant of Spatialite Database
 * GeoServer Hosts Web Map Service (WMS) for Vector images to be served to web (found @ http://129.24.65.163:8080/geoserver/web)
+  * Styling and hosting of vector layers to overlay raster images
 * Javascript imports GeoTiff images from Google Storage to HTML webpage
+  * Google Cloud storage serves the tiles to basemap on web page
 * User selects pre-processed datasets to see NDVI time series for specific polygon sets.
+  * The hope will be all process intensive tasks are done by the time the user comes to the page.
+Many GUI ideas can be explored.
+Either a draggable pin to each polygon, a table containing values, and of course time series charts for data visualisation.

 # Python API workflow for Google Earth Engine
 ## Docker Implementation